Persistent Write Ahead Log

 ApplyAsync

 method and snapshot builder responsible for interpretation of custom log entries usually containing the commands and applying these commands to the underlying database engine.
-LogEntry is a generic representation of the log entry written to persistent WAL and it has no knowledge about semantics of the command.
+LogEntry is the internal representation of the log entry maintained by the WAL, and it has no knowledge about semantics of the command.
 Therefore, you need to decode and interpret it manually.

 There are two ways to do that: